microsoft/accessibility-insights-web/docs/building-unified.md

 ## Building Accessibility Insights for Android (Unified)

-This document describes how to build and test the Accessibility Insights for Android (the Electron app).
+This document describes how to build and test Accessibility Insights for Android (the Electron app).
 Much of the information/code is shared between it and Accessibility Insights for Web (the browser extension); see [Building Accessibility Insights for Web](./building-web.md) for the shared and web-specific guidance.

 ### "Unified"?